Before You Trust AI With a Threat Assessment: Seven Questions to Ask Any Vendor

 7. Where does the AI stop?

 This is the question that separates the serious from the dangerous.
-In a defensible system, AI carries the logistics — the conversations, the languages, the scheduling, the structured capture — at a scale no human team can match.
+In a defensible system, AI carries the logistics (the conversations, the languages, the scheduling, the structured capture) at a scale no human team can match.
 The measurement comes from a validated instrument.
-And the decision belongs to a trained professional, every time.
+The decision belongs to a trained professional, every time.

 Ask the vendor to draw that line.
-If they can't say precisely where the AI stops and the human begins — or if the honest answer is that AI does the judging — walk away.
-And be equally wary of the opposite failure: an AI that merely chats, attached to nothing validated at all.
+If they can't say precisely where the AI stops and the human begins, walk away.
+If the honest answer is that AI does the judging, walk away as well.
+And be equally wary of the opposite: an AI that merely chats, attached to nothing validated at all.
 A conversation without an instrument behind it is a transcript, not a screening.

-Notice what these seven questions have in common: none of them ask what the AI can do.
-They ask what the instrument can prove — and where the human sits.
+None of these seven questions ask what the AI can do.
+They ask what the instrument can prove, and where the human sits.

-That's deliberate.
-AI intake is becoming a commodity; within a few years, every tool will talk to people by phone, text, and chat, in any language.
-What will still be rare is what was always rare: validated measurement, transparent scoring, and a result a professional can defend.
+AI intake is becoming a commodity.
+Within a few years, every tool will talk to people by phone, text, and chat, in any language.
+What will still be rare is what was always rare: a validated instrument with transparent scoring and results a professional can defend.

 Ask them of everyone else, too.

-Homicide Zero provides the HTS screener and the HSRA (Homicide Safety Risk Assessment) to schools, clinicians, and threat assessment teams.
+Homicide Zero provides the HTS screener and the VSRA (Violence Safety and Risk Assessment) to schools, clinicians, and threat assessment teams.